-Hootsuite is the global leader in social media management, trusted by more than 18 million customers in 80% of the Fortune 1000, with over 4,000+ enterprise customers.
-Hootsuite has the broadest dataset in the marketplace, used in more languages and in more countries than any other social media management platform.
-Forward thinking businesses and organizations turn to Hootsuite for unparalleled expertise, customer insights and a collaborative ecosystem that helps people and organizations succeed with social media.
+Hootsuite is the global leader in social media management, trusted by more than 18 million customers in 80% of the Fortune 1000, with over 4,000 enterprise customers.
+The company has the broadest dataset in the marketplace, used in more languages and in more countries than any other social media management platform.
+Forward-thinking businesses and organizations turn to Hootsuite for unparalleled expertise, customer insights and a collaborative ecosystem that helps people and organizations succeed with social media.

 Although widely known and used around the world, Hootsuite believed company recognition, thought leadership and brand visibility in the U.S. should be elevated and their platform more differentiated.
 Hootsuite hired Karbo Communications as the U.S. agency of record in September 2019 based on the team’s strategic counsel, creative approach to PR and proven, successful track record in representing a mixture of B2B tech, social, B2B advertising, and martech companies.
 Karbo Com and Hootsuite remain partners to this day.

 As today’s tech markets become increasingly oversaturated, it’s difficult to stand out and easy to resort to established buzzwords.
 Formulating the right message — and communicating it in a way that is unique and compelling — is crucial to ensuring your target market knows who you are, what you do and what your brand stands for.

 Here are some strategies to ensure your brand’s voice is heard in a crowded space.

 Talk about the specific pain points your solution addresses.

 Companies competing in the same market tend to be locked into similar jargon.
 In an effort to create differentiation, some brands rely too heavily on technical specifications and data points.
 Instead, try speaking simply to the problem that your brand solves.
 What do your target customers need in their toolkit or solution?
 How can you articulate this, without relying on buzzwords like “innovative,” “comprehensive” or “transformative?”